fedor-rusak/thoughts/README.md

 * state - show your current note data on screen
 * push - pushes (if no missing fields OR no thought was chosen) your note to internal list of records
 * records - allows to look at current notes in technical format.
 Use arrows to navigate.
 ESC or q to exit.
-* save - save records to file
+* save - save records to from DataLayer
-* load - load records from file
+* load - load records from from DataLayer
 * thoughts - nice style of visualizing notes one by one.
 Up/down arrows to navigate and ESQ/q to exit.
 Enter to choose note for editing.
 * drop - for deleting chosen note
 * new - to start new note from scratch